 Getting a hair transplant was once considered the most advantageous option but was coupled with undesirable side-effects.
-Fortunately, Scalp Micro-Pigmentation is ideal for scar camouflage and can deliver significant hair replication results.
-Scalp Micro-Pigmentation injects micro dots of pigment in the scalp replicating hair follicles.
+Fortunately, Scalp Micropigmentation is ideal for scar camouflage and can deliver significant hair replication results.
+Scalp Micropigmentation injects micro dots of pigment in the scalp replicating hair follicles.
 A natural hairline is created and hair follicle replication is done recreating the appearance of natural hair follicles one micro dot at a time.
+We have some of the best cosmetic experts at our clinic in NJ, who can help you reduce the scars and regain the hair line.

 FUE often touts that it’s a scarless procedure to win over its FUT competitors who leave a linear “white stripe” scar.
 However, this is inaccurate and blatantly false.
 When done correctly, FUE causes tiny white dot scarring where the follicles are removed.
 Unfortunately, further market research has shown that overharvesting is common.